 Flexographic Prepress Platemakers Association

-Member companies of the AICC, The Independent Packaging Association, and PPC, the Paperboard Packaging Council are among companies clearly identified as essential businesses in the Homeland Department CISA document date March 19, 2020, attached.
+Member companies of the AICC, The Independent Packaging Association, and PPC, the Paperboard Packaging Council and the Fibre Box Association (FBA) are among companies clearly identified as essential businesses in the Department of Homeland Security Cybersecurity & Infrastructure Security Agency (CISA) Memorandum on Identification of Essential Critical Infrastructure Workers During COVID-19 Response dated March 19, 2020, attached.

 Box manufacturers have increased production to keep packaging flowing to makers of essential products including packaging for food and other consumer products, medical and pharmaceutical products, tissue and hygiene products and more.
 Boxes are essential to supporting online purchases of goods being delivered directly to homes.